 Our Test Bed proposal relates to both health and social care – must the lead organisation be a NHS organisation?

 Yes.
 We welcome challenges and partnerships relating to both health and social care, but the partnership would need to be led by an NHS organisation.
-This could be either a hospital, primary care network or a Clinical Commissioning Group (CCG).
+This could be either a hospital, primary care network or a integrated care system.

 Can GP practices or organisations lead a Test Bed?